 This relationship between people and church was essentially based on money – hence the huge wealth of the Catholic Church.
 Rich families could buy high positions for their sons in the Catholic Church and this satisfied their belief that they would go to heaven and attain salvation.
 However, a peasant had to pay for a child to be christened (this had to be done as a first step to getting to heaven as the people were told that a non-baptised child could not go to heaven); you had to pay to get married and you had to pay to bury someone from your family in holy ground.

-To go with this, you would be expected to give to the church via the collection at the end of each service (as God was omnipresent he would see if anyone cheated on him), you had to pay tithes (a tenth of your annual income had to be paid to the church which could be either in money or in kind such as seed, animals etc.) and you were expected to work on church land for free for a specified number of days per week.
+To go with this, you would pay a sum to the church via the collection at the end of each service (as God was omnipresent he would see if anyone cheated on him), you had to pay tithes (a tenth of your annual income had to be paid to the church which could be either in money or in kind such as seed, animals etc.) and you were expected to work on church land for free for a specified number of days per week.
 The days required varied from region to region but if you were working on church land you could not be working on your own land growing food etc. and this could be more than just an irritant to a peasant as he would not be producing for his family or preparing for the next year.

-You were told that if you did not go to heaven then the likelihood was that your soul had been condemned to Hell.
+Do note, if you did not go to heaven then the likelihood was that your soul had been condemned to Hell.
 Heresy was visibly punished with public burnings which you were expected to attend.
 John Huss was accused of heresy and granted a safe passage to Constance in modern Switzerland to defend himself at trial.
 He never got his trial as he was arrested regardless of his guarantee of a safe passage by the Catholic Church and burnt in public.

 The Catholic Church also had a three other ways of raising revenue.